GerbrichFerdinands/asreview-thesis/simulation_study/hpoptimization/README.md

     This optimization approach intends to serve in producing the most optimal hyperparameters overall.
 -   **n-1**, where hyperparameters are optimized on all six datasets but one.
-Serving as a sensitivity analysis for the former condition, eg how sensitive are the hyperparamters to different data sets.
+Serving as a sensitivity analysis for the former condition, e.g. how sensitive are the hyperparamters to different data sets.

 This results in 6+6+1=13 sets of hyperparameters for every model.
 Optimization trials were visually inspected to check if an optimum